-- If you have completed at least 16 degree applicable units at RCCD with a 2.0 GPA and have attended RCCD since the summer of 2018 semester, RCCD will submit your GPA electronically by the March 2nd/September 2nd deadline to CSAC. - If you have completed at least 16 degree applicable units with a 2.0 GPA at another college, you can have that college verify your GPA by the March 2nd/September 2nd deadline. - If you have completed less than 16 degree applicable units but have graduated from high school you may ask your high school to submit your GPA by the March 2nd/September 2nd deadline. - If you have completed less than 16 degree applicable units with a 2.0 GPA you may submit GED, SAT or ACT scores along with the GPA verification form by the March 2nd/September 2nd deadline.
+- If you have completed at least 16-degree applicable units at RCCD with a 2.0 GPA and have attended RCCD since the summer of 2020 semester, RCCD will submit your GPA automatically by the deadline to CSAC. - If you have completed at least 16-degree applicable units with a 2.0 GPA at another college, you can have that college verify your GPA by the deadline. - If you have completed less than 16-degree applicable units but have graduated from high school you may ask your high school to submit your GPA by the deadline. - If you have completed less than 16-degree applicable units with a 2.0 GPA you may submit GED, SAT or ACT scores along with the GPA verification form by the deadline.
 Go to www.collegeboard.com for testing dates and locations.